BehzatMaleki/CSS-Filter-Test/README.md

 Just download it and open in a browser. thats all!

 # Note:
-This code is free for private or commercial use as long as you don't remove or change this note.<br/><br/>
+This code is free for private or commercial use as long as you don't remove or change the copyright notes.<br/><br/>
 Maleki B. Copyright ©2021<br/>
 BehzatMaleki@Gmail.com<br/>
 Github.com/BehzatMaleki